-For Atlas data collections which include images, the "Size" search field is adjustable.
-It is given in degrees; the permitted maximum search size is listed, and is typically 12.5 degrees; Table 1 below lists all the maximum search-sizes for all Atlas collections, in the third column.
-[The current upper limits is due to the fact that the results are displayed as overlays on background 'sky' images; these background images have a fixed size, the largest being 12.5 square degrees, corresponding to one ISSA "plate".]
-If you specify a box "Size" larger than the allowed maximum, the results will only have the data which fall within the maximum allowed search size.
-Background images are discussed in more detail below.
+For Atlas datasets which include images, the "Size" search field (in degrees) is adjustable.
+The maximum search size is listed, and the hard limit is 12.5 degrees.
+Table 1 below lists all the maximum search sizes for all Atlas collections, in the third column.
+[The hard limit is due to the fact that the results are displayed as overlays on background 'sky' images.
+A value of 12.5 degrees is a reasonable limit for the ISSA "plates", the largest background images.]

-For Atlas data services which have catalogue or spectral information, the "Source Search Radius" field is provided and can be adjusted for searching.
+For Atlas datasets which have catalog or spectral information, the "Source Search Radius" field is provided and can be adjusted for searching.
 This is a cone search, using a radius where the units can be adjusted using a drop-down menu.
-The maximum allowed search radius is listed for each collectiontion and is typically 6.25 degrees.
+The default is half the Size and the maximum is 6.25 degrees.

-If searching by location rather than clicking on the sky map, hit the "Submit" button to submit the request.
+If searching by location rather than clicking on the sky map, hitting the "Submit" button starts the search.

 Multi-Object Search Results

-When performing a Multi-Object search, using Table Upload, the search results are returned in a summary table.
-The table shows the positions of each requested source (ra and dec in decimal degrees); the number of images (N_images), catalog sources (N_srcs) and spectra (N_spectra) results returned for that location; a link to the HTML search results page (Result_Link) for each source; the Data Tag associated with the results (for publication); links to data download scripts (Download_Script) for each results set (includes images, catalogs, spectra).
+After a Multi-Object search, using Table Upload, the search results are returned in a summary table, collecting the results of each single object search.
+The table shows the positions of each requested source (ra and dec in decimal degrees); the number of images (N_images), catalog sources (N_srcs) and spectra (N_spectra); a link to the HTML search results page (Result_Link) for each source; and links to data download scripts (Download_Script) for each results set (includes images, catalogs, spectra).
 The Status column will indicate "ERROR" if a problem was found while searching for data for that source, else "OK" is returned.
 Note, an empty set of results (no images, catalogs, or spectra found) is a valid result, and therefore "OK" is returned when the search did not find an error.

-A Download a script with ALL the results for all sources is also available; this is a contatination of the download scripts listed below per source, as one master script.
-Download scripts use unix GNU tool 'wget' for bulk downloads.
+A Download script with ALL the results for all sources is also available; this is a concatenation of the download scripts per source, as one master script.
+Download scripts use the Unix GNU tool 'wget' for bulk downloads.
 [WGET HELP]

 For reference, the user's table is available.
 Note, IRSA adds ra and dec coordinates for each source in decimal degrees, if these columns are not provided.
 The table is also reformatted to IPAC Table Format, if it is not already uploaded as such.
 The order of the user table sources and the results table summary are the same; the "cnt" (counter) column is the row number of the input user table.